platformsh/platformsh-docs/src/configuration/services/mysql.md

 ## Exporting data

-The easiest way to download all data in a MariaDB instance is with the Platform CLI.
+The easiest way to download all data in a MariaDB instance is with the Platform.sh CLI.
 If you have a single SQL database, the following command will export all data using the `mysqldump` command to a local file:

 ```bash
 platform db:dump